-Revised summer 2018
+Revised summer 2019

-Fall 2019

-South Plains College: Sociology 1301 Section 154 Introduction to Sociology/Instructor: Robert Wood CONTACT:
+South Plains College: Sociology 1301 Section 181 Introduction to Sociology/Instructor: Robert Wood CONTACT:

-Email: rwood@southplainscollege.edu Office Location: Reese Campus Building 4 Room 450 Office Phone: 894-9611 ext.
-4034 Office hours at Reese: Tuesday and Thursday: 8:30-11:00 AM Office hours at Texas Tech in Holden Hall 169:8:15-9:00AM and 10:00-11:30 AM MWF
+Email: rwood@southplainscollege.edu Office Location: Levelland, Administration Building room 144 Office Location: Reese Campus Building 4 Room 450 Office Phone: 894-9611 ext.
+4034 Cell Phone 806-853-0660 Office hours: Levelland 8:15-9:30 AM on Mondays and Wednesdays Reese- 8:00-11:00 AM on Tuesdays and Thursdays and on Fridays from 8-9 AM.

 Course Description: This course is a study of human behavior by placing it within a broader social context.
-Specifically how groups influence people and especially how people are influenced by their society.
+Specifically, how groups influence people and especially how people are influenced by their society.

-• Course Goals/Objectives:

-- An understanding of the theories and language of sociology. - A knowledge of how the individual influences and is influenced by society - A better understanding of how society is structured through institutions and culture.
+- Course Goals/Objectives: - An understanding of the theories and language of sociology. - A knowledge of how the individual influences and is influenced by society - A better understanding of how society is structured through institutions and culture.